Lukas Britschgi: 2020–21 season

-2021–22 season
+2021–22 season: Beijing Olympics

 Britschgi started the season by competing at the 2021 Finlandia Trophy, the 2021 Asian Open Trophy, and the 2021 Warsaw Cup, where he placed eighth, fifth, and seventh, respectively.
 He then went on to win the gold medal at the 2021 NRW Trophy.

 At the 2021–22 Swiss Championships, Britschgi won his third national title and was subsequently named to the European, Olympic, and World team.
 He went on to place eleventh at the 2022 European Championships in Tallinn, Estonia, after placing thirteenth in the short program and eleventh in the free skate.

 At the 2022 Winter Olympics in Beijing, China, Britschgi managed to qualify for the free skate segment of the competition after placing twenty-fourth in the short program.
 In the free program, Britschgi placed twenty-third and moved up to twenty-third place overall.

 Shortly prior the 2022 World Championships, Britschgi tested positive for COVID-19 and was forced to withdraw from the event.

-2022–23 season
+2022–23 season: European bronze

 Britschgi began his season by finishing fifth at the 2022 Finlandia Trophy, before going on to compete at the 2022 Budapest Trophy where he won the silver medal.
 He then went on to make his Grand Prix series debut at 2022 Skate Canada International, where he finished sixth.
 Shortly before the 2022 Grand Prix de France, Mikhail Shaidorov of Kazakhstan withdrew and Britschgi was called up to replace him.

 At the 2022 Warsaw Cup, Britschgi won the bronze medal after skating a clean short and free program, scoring personal bests in the process.
 Following the event, however, he fell off his bicycle and broke his collar bone and had to five weeks off the ice to recover.
 As a result, Britschgi had to miss the 2022–23 Swiss Championships.

 Competing at the 2023 European Championships in Espoo, Finland, Britschgi placed fifth in the short program after fall on his quad toe loop attempt.
 However, he managed to perform a near perfect free skate, placing third in that segment of the competition and winning the bronze medal.
 His bronze medal was the highest finish for a Swiss skater of any discipline at the European Championships in over a decade.
 Following the event, Britschgi said he was "relieved" to have performed so well with only four weeks of post-accident training.
 This placement granted two spots for Swiss men's singles skaters at the 2024 European Championships.

 At the 2023 World Championships in Saitama, Japan, Britschgi placed ninth in both the short and free program segments of the competition and finished in eighth place overall, scoring a new personal best free skate and combined total score in the process. 's top ten finish guaranteed two spots for Swiss men's singles skaters at the 2024 World Championships.